jhpyle/docassemble/_docs/initial.md

 {% include side-by-side.html demo="table-dict" %}

-When `rows` refers to a [`DADict`], then in the `columns`, `row_index` represents the "key" and `row_item` represents the value of each item in the dictionary.
+When `rows` refers to a [`DADict`], then in the `columns`, `row_index` represents the "key" and `row_item` represents the "value" of each item in the dictionary.

-You can pretend that the [Python expression]s under `columns` are evaluated in a context like this:

-{% highlight python %}
-for row_index in sorted(income):
-  row_item = fruit[row_index]
-  # evaluation takes place here
-{% endhighlight %}

-Note that running `sorted()` on a dictionary returns an alphabetically sorted list of keys of the dictionary.
-In [Python], dictionaries are inherently unordered.
-The keys are sorted is this fashion so that the order of the rows in a table does not change every time the table appears on the screen.

 <a name="require gathered"></a>By default, the display of a table
 will require that the table is gathered.
 If you want to display a